lacymorrow/crossover/readme.md

 $ npm start
 ```

-Bug reports, feature requests, and PRs are all welcome — see [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md).
+Bug reports, feature requests, and PRs are all welcome — open an [issue](https://github.com/lacymorrow/crossover/issues/new/choose) or jump into [Discussions](https://github.com/lacymorrow/crossover/discussions).

 ## Credits